yryMax/ada-project-statsquad3/index.md

 Since the beginning of this ada-venture, we spoke of these paths without really seeing why they are paths.
 Let's take a closer look:

 ![neutral_target](assets/img/neutral_target.png)
 Notice that most paths are concentrated around the neutral articles.
 This is normal!
 Remember the distribution of our sentiment scores above?
+Indeed, most articles are classified as neutral.

+Note: if you're wondering why there are objects in between game steps, it's because we interpolated the path scores for a much easier visualisation (and much cooler let's be honest this graph is great).

 Let's visualise this heatmap for games where the target article is positively or negatively connotated.
-Note: if you're wondering why there are objects in between game steps, it's because we interpolated the path scores for a much easier visualisation (and much cooler let's be honest this graph is great).

 ![positive_target](assets/img/positive_target.png)
 Games where the target article is positive are kind of balanced.
 But notice how, at the start of games, there seems to be more negativity, while at the end there seems to be more positivity?
 Note that in these plots we removed the target article, so this really means that positive targets mean positive games!
 Same goes for negative...